 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, sexual exploitation, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-The Police and Crime Commissioner for South Wales and the Chief Constable are committed to ensuring that there is no modern slavery or human trafficking in the force supply chains or connected in any way to any activities with which South Wales Police is associated.
-The Force’s policies, procedures and our work to tackle modern slavery through a working group, demonstrates our commitment to act ethically, with integrity and to identify risks that we can work to mitigate.
+The Police and Crime Commissioner for South Wales and the Chief Constable are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or connected in any way to any activities with which South Wales Police is associated.
+Our policies, procedures and our work to tackle modern slavery in our supply chains, demonstrates our commitment to act ethically, with integrity and to identify risks that we can work to mitigate.

 Our approach to identifying and tackling the issues is broken down into four key areas: